 Do we understand where the problem comes from?

-According to www.Psychologytoday.com, “Body image is the mental representation one creates, but it may or may not bear close relation to how others actually see you.
+According to www.Psychologytoday.com, “Body image is the mental representation one creates, but it may or may not bear a close relation to how others actually see you.
 Body image is subject to all kinds of distortions from internal elements like our emotions, moods, early experiences, attitudes of our parents, and much more.
 Nevertheless, it strongly influences behaviour.
-Preoccupation with and distortions of body image are widespread among [western] women -and, to a lesser extent, among males- but they are driving forces in eating disorders, feeding severe anxiety than can be assuaged only by dieting.”
+Preoccupation with and distortions of body image is widespread among [western] women -and, to a lesser extent, among males- but they are driving forces in eating disorders, feeding severe anxiety that can be assuaged only by dieting.”

-Sophia B. Greene, author of best-selling book “Body Image: Perceptions, Interpretations and Attitudes” defines ‘Body Image’ as “a multi-dimensional concept that includes perceptual, attitudinal, affective, and behavioural dimensions.
-The definition of body image is the mental picture we have in our minds of the size, shape and form of our bodies and our feelings concerning these characteristics and one's body parts.”
+Sophia B. Greene, author of best-selling book “Body Image: Perceptions, Interpretations, and Attitudes” defines ‘Body Image’ as “a multi-dimensional concept that includes perceptual, attitudinal, affective, and behavioural dimensions.
+The definition of body image is the mental picture we have in our minds of the size, shape, and form of our bodies and our feelings concerning these characteristics and one’s body parts.”

-In other words, term “body image” implies very personal relationship with our own body and perception of thereof, which is not necessarily based on how other people see us.
+In other words, term “body image” implies a very personal relationship with our own body and perception of thereof, which is not necessarily based on how other people see us.

 Bearing that definition in mind, would it be right to assume that by simply recruiting fuller models we will solve emotional issues for every insecure person?
 I doubt it.

-Symptom, not the cause of the problem.
+Symptom, not the cause of the problem